bobzwik/Quad_Exploration/README.md

 * Implement "Extended Potential Field" to reduce oscillations
 * Improve Vispy performance
 * Implement "Frontier Based Exploration" (so learn about ray-casting and possibly octomaps)
-* Use the `multiprocessing` Python package to parallelize different tasks (a process for the quadrotor dynamics, one for the control, one for the "Frontier Based Exploration" and one for the visualization) ([dev branch](https://github.com/bobzwik/Quadcopter_SimCon/tree/potentialField_multiprocess))
+* Use the `multiprocessing` Python package to parallelize different tasks (a process for the quadcopter dynamics, one for the control, one for the "Frontier Based Exploration" and one for the visualization) ([dev branch](https://github.com/bobzwik/Quadcopter_SimCon/tree/potentialField_multiprocess))